 As I mentioned earlier, our Foster Made coffee blend is roasted here in Richmond.
 We send it out to people all over the country and also gave some away as a favor at our last open house, which local Richmonders appreciated.
 Our printed materials and t-shirts are screen printed locally by Triple Stamp Press.
 As much as we can, we try to support local businesses and represent our Richmond pride.

 You don’t have to reinvent the wheel.
 It’s ok to give a gift that’s “been done before.”
 It can actually be an opportunity to stand out if you do it better.
 We’ve all received pens and mugs, but if your pen or mug is nice, people will notice.
 If you’re not sure what makes one pen or mug nicer than another, ask someone who’s maybe a little more particular about their preferences and you know and trust to have objectively good taste.
+And if you don't have time or energy to scout out quality products, fortunately there are companies out there now who've done the hard work of curating an assortment of high-quality gifts that can be branded, such as Clove & Twine (who claims to be "turning the 'cheap swag' model on its head").

 We’ve found that people do actually notice and comment about the quality of the t-shirts we send out.
 We care about quality because we believe it’s a reflection of our company and work.
 When choosing vendors, we choose businesses who are as passionate about their craft as we are about ours.
 When looking into writing implement options to add to our brand box, we eventually selected custom pencils from CW Pencil Enterprise, an up-and-coming leader in the pencil industry (who knew?) committed to quality.